kaibioinfo/ComfyUI_AdvancedRefluxControl/README.md

 To shrink the Reflux prompt and increase the influence of the user prompt, we can use a simple trick: We take the 27x27 image patches and split them into 9x9 blocks, each containing 3x3 patches.
 We then merge all 3x3 tokens into one by averaging their latent embeddings.
 So instead of having a very long prompt with 27x27=729 tokens we now only have 9x9=81 tokens.
 So our newly added prompt is much smaller than the user provided prompt and, thus, have less influence on the image generation.

 Downsampling is what happens when you use the "medium" setting.
 Of all three techniques I tried to decrease the Reflux effect, downsampling worked best.
 However, there are no further customization options.
 You can only downsample to 81 tokens (downsampling more is too much).

+## Interpolation methods

+Instead of averaging over small blocks of tokens, we can use a convolution function to shrink our 27x27 images patches to an arbitrary size.
+There are different functions available which most of you probably know from image resizing (its the same procedure).
+The averaging method above is "area", but there are also other methods available such as "bicubic".

 ## Controling Reflux with Token merging